lyngon/redgrease/docs/source/intro.rst

         redgrease --server 10.0.2.21 --watch scripts/

-#. :ref:`A utils module <api_reference>`.

-    Full of useful functions.
-For example:

-    * A record ``record`` function  that can be used to transform the default `KeysReader` dict to an `Records` object with the appropriate attributes.

-    * Parsers for common Python datatypes, serialized in Redis values.

-    * Functional composition helper.

-    * ... and more ...

-#. :ref:`Syntactic sugar <sugar>`.

-    For example:
+#.
+A bunch of helper functions and methods for common boilerplate tasks.

+    * A :mod:`redgrease.utils` module full of utils such as parsers etc.

+    * Various :ref:`Syntactic sugar <sugar>` and enum-like objects for common keywords etc.

     * A ``trigger`` :ref:`Function decorator <trigger_decorator>`, that makes creation and execution of ``CommandReader`` GearFunctions trivial, and providing a straight forward way of adding bespoke serverside Redis commands.

-    * Named constants for special string values used by Redis Gears.
+    * Reader-specific sugar operators, like `KeysReader.values` that automaticalls lifts out the values.

+    * And more...